weichiet/Deploying-a-Hadoop-Cluster/amazon-emr/most-hits/README.md

 ## Question
 Q: Which five days had the most hits to the main webpage?

-A: Last 5 rows of MapReduce output, sorted by the second column, the number of hits each day.
+A: Last 5 rows of MapReduce output, sorted by the second column, the number of hits each day:

 | Date  | Number of Hits|
 |  :---:  |  :---: |